Featured site: Find out what are the trending items on Amazon.com!

 You'll see a bunch of options in a menu below the gear icon, as shown in the image below.

-Screenshot of PayPal account showing menu options
+Screenshot of PayPal account settings

 4. Look on the left at the list of places where you have a billing agreement